Department of Geography and Environmental Studies

 GEO 3313.
 Natural Resource Use and Management.

-This course uses environmental concepts at all geographic scales to identify and analyze patterns and processes of resource use, and discusses management strategies to solve present and future concerns related to natural resources.
-Prerequisite: GEO 2110 or GEO 2410 either with a grade of "C" or better.
+This course uses environmental concepts at all geographic scales to identify and analyze patterns and processes of resource use, and discusses management strategies to address present and future concerns related to natural resources.
+It examines the distribution, availability, and utilization of resources such as water, soil, forests, minerals, and energy within ecological, economic, and social contexts.
+The course considers how environmental processes and human activities influence resource systems across local, regional, and global scales.
+Students explore approaches used to assess resource conditions, evaluate management options, and interpret policy frameworks that guide resource planning and stewardship in diverse environmental settings.
+Prerequisite: [GEO 2110 and GEO 2301] or GEO 2410 with a grade of "C" or better.

 GEO 3320.
 Community and Regional Planning.